pop123123123/CLI_sentence_mixing/README.md

 ## Building project

-You can compile the program to use it freely without dependancies.
+You can make your own release of the program in order to use it freely without dependancies.
 Everything concerning this feature is explained in folder ```builder```.
-This is completely non-mandatory to use the program.